mxriverlynn/nanit/readme.md

 ## What Is This?

+Nanit - the Node Application Initialzer - allows you to easily and cleanly sepearate the initializers and finalizers from the main parts of your code.

+### Why?

 Applications often need to have various systems initialized and configured before the main process starts up.
+Additionally, there may be connections and external resources that need to be cleaned up before the application exits.

-For example, most
-Express apps need a database connection, some routing, maybe an external message server and other bits.
-Thesse things must be up and running before the Express app can start listening for incoming requests.
+For example, most Express apps need a database connection, or maybe an external message server.
+These things must be up and running before the Express app can start listening for incoming requests.

-Unfortunately, Express (and most other Node frameworks) doesn't have a simple way to do this.
+Unfortunately, Express doesn't have a simple way to do this.
 You end up writing a lot of ugly code in your `bin/www` file or the `app.js` file to handle your application initialization.

-Nanit - the Node Application Initialzer - allows you to easily and cleanly sepearate the initializers from the main parts of your code.
+And most Node apps don't have any kind of shut-down capabilities, other than crash and hope the connections don't leak.

 ## Getting Started